 Using scheduling software has the added benefit of being an excellent time management tool because team members can focus on crafting and scheduling many pieces of content at once, rather than dealing with the daily distraction of posting at the right time.

 Whether it’s viewership, reach, clicks, or likes, when it comes to social media marketing, you’ll need to measure your success in order to plot a course for improvement.
 Here are a few analytics tools that Wing personal assistants can manage for your business:

 These tools all offer free versions and are very user-friendly.
 A trained Wing VA can conduct simple reviews of your success rates for content, adding tremendous value to your social media marketing team at relatively little cost.

 Wing helps you find the best social media assistant for you

-Hiring a virtual assistant to help with your social media accounts is a savvy time management technique.
+Hiring a social media virtual assistant to help with your online presence is a savvy time management technique.
 Remote assistants can handle a variety of functions like creating and curating content, scheduling posts, and analytics.
 When researching how to find the right assistant, it is worth it to connect with a managed service like Wing that trains and oversees personnel to handle all of these tasks.